 We provide expertise in single-cell experimental design, library preparation, sequencing and bioinformatics analysis.
 There are multiple different methods that can be used for single-cell transcriptomics.
-At the Genomics Core Leuven we offer three complimentary techniques:
+At the Genomics Core Leuven we offer two complimentary techniques:

 - 10x genomics chromium Single Cell 3′

 SMARTseq offers the highest sensitivity through capture of full length poly-A RNAs.

 - Full length cDNA allows splicing and SNP detection

 - Can be combined with FACS sorting for direct isolation of rare cells